 Although investors’ returns will likely be compromised in the short term, enhanced presence and a rejuvenated distribution network are likely to be beneficial for investors in the long term.
-Relaxing KYC norms for small investors, widening the distributor network to include postal agents and retired officials, and recommending the inclusion of equity scheme mutual fund products under REGSS could help strengthen the last-mile connectivity in mutual fund distribution.
+Relaxing KYC norms for small investors, widening the distributor network to include postal agents and retired officials, and recommending the inclusion of equity scheme mutual fund products under RGESS could help strengthen the last-mile connectivity in mutual fund distribution.

 Through its recent initiatives and announcements, SEBI has given a muchneeded boost to the mutual fund sector but the industry is waiting for a longterm initiative by the regulator that will put this sector amongst the most preferred instrument of investment.

 1. Various monthly publications of Association of Mutual Funds of India (AMFI)

 4. Steps to re-energize Mutual Fund Industry, SEBI.
 September 2012